ShivendraChaurasia/Tata-Gen-AI-Powered-Data-Analytics/README.md

    * **Payment status trend from Month_1 to Month_6:** The sequence of payment statuses ('On-time', 'Late', 'Missed') across these six months provides a temporal pattern of payment behavior.
 A trend of increasing 'Late' or 'Missed' payments over these months would be a strong early indicator of escalating delinquency risk.

-### Initial Data Quality Observations Summary
+### Initial Data Quality Observation Summary

 The initial assessment of the dataset reveals generally good data quality, with most features being complete and within expected ranges.
 However, the presence of missing values in Income and Loan_Balance requires careful handling, and the inconsistent capitalization in Employment_Status necessitates data cleaning.
 The most significant data quality challenge for modeling delinquency is the substantial class imbalance in the Delinquent_Account target variable, which must be addressed to build an effective predictive model.
 Overall, the dataset provides a solid foundation for building a delinquency prediction model, provided these identified issues are appropriately managed.

-### Address Missing Data and Data Quality Issues:
+### Address Missing Data and Data Quality Issues
 The following prompts were used to determine the best approach for handling missing data:

-“Suggest an imputation strategy for missing values in this dataset based on industry best practices.”
-“Propose best-practice methods to handle missing credit utilization data for predictive modeling.”
+*“Suggest an imputation strategy for missing values in this dataset based on industry best practices.
+Propose best-practice methods to handle missing credit utilization data for predictive modeling.”*

-### Recommended Imputation Strategies:
+### Recommended Imputation Strategies
 * For Credit_Score (0.4% missing):** Median imputation is sufficient due to the low percentage of missing data.

-* For Income (7.8% missing) and Loan_Balance (5.8% missing):
+* For Income (7.8% missing) and Loan_Balance (5.8% missing).

 * Regression Imputation: Predicts missing values based on other features.